girip11/code-repl/Python/Python3AbsoluteBeginners/chapter_6_functions.md

 * variables created in main program's symbol table known as **global variables**. `globals()` builtin to view them.
 * variables created inside function stored in symbol table specific to that function.`locals()` builtin to view them.

-* all functions can access global variables. if local variables have same name as global variables, then the global variables cannot be used inside the function. known as **shadowed globals**
+* all functions can access global variables. if local variables have same name as global variables, then the global variables cannot be used inside the function, known as **shadowed globals**

 ## global statement
 If a function uses global variables, then we use **global** statement to declare the usage of those global variables.